-Watch this YouTube video from Mashable, "What is 3D Printing and How It Works?", to learn more about the 3D Printing process.
-10 Transcript for "What is 3D Printing and How Does it Work?
+Play this YouTube video from Mashable, "What is 3D Printing and How It Works?", to learn more about the 3D Printing process.15 Transcript for "What is 3D Printing and How Does it Work?
 Video [PDF-New Tab].
 Closed captioning is available on YouTube.

 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://ecampusontario.pressbooks.pub/leadinginnovation/?p=48#oembed-3
+You can view them online here: https://ecampusontario.pressbooks.pub/leadinginnovation2/?p=67#oembed-5

 - 1. Design thinking is one of several approaches to innovation and is a process for creative problem-solving.
 Design thinking has a human-centered core.
 It encourages organizations to focus on the people they are creating for, which leads to better products, services, and internal processes.
 The design thinking framework helps inspire creative thinking and strategies that lead designers to create user-friendly products that help solve a particular problem. - 2.
 There are five stages to the design thinking process which include empathizing, defining, ideating, prototyping, and testing. - 3.
 There are hundreds of ideation methods used to spark innovative ideas. - 4.
-There are many products created using design thinking such as shoelaces that don't need to be tied (great for kids), velcro closures instead of buttons or laces (great for anyone, but specifically for seniors that may have difficulty with buttons or laces), and what about gel pads that are placed inside shoes (great for anyone with sore feet or people that stand for long hours in the workplace). - 5.
+There are many products created using design thinking such as shoelaces that don't need to be tied (great for kids), velcro closures instead of buttons or laces (great for anyone, but specifically for older adults who may have difficulty with buttons or laces), and what about gel pads that are placed inside shoes (great for anyone with sore feet or people that stand for long hours in the workplace). - 5.
+How do the best product managers build ideal solutions for their customers' pain points?
+Intuit Inc. has crafted the Design for Delight (D4D) and Customer-Driven Innovation (CDI) principles to center customer empathy to build the best solutions for their customers. - 6.
+The Intuit Design for Delight Innovator certification helps individuals validate their knowledge of design thinking principles and the tools needed to identify problems, gain customer empathy, brainstorm solutions, run experiments, test assumptions, pivot, and much more. - 7.
 A prototype is a mini design of the actual product.
 It can be a sketch, a low-quality, or a high-quality copy depicting what the real product will look like.
-It is important for companies to prototype fast and often in order to produce innovations at the right times-when customers demand them and before competitors beat them to market.
+It is important for companies to prototype fast and often in order to produce innovations at the right times-when customers demand them and before competitors beat them to market. - 8.
+3D printing is an inexpensive way to make a prototype.
+Today 3D printing, or additive processing for manufacturing, has become a standard.